Andrew Brayshaw

-Andrew Brayshaw (born 8 November 1999) is a professional Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL).
+Andrew Brayshaw (born 8 November 1999) is a professional Australian rules footballer and the co-vice-captain of the Fremantle Football Club in the Australian Football League (AFL).

 Early career

+Andrew was born in Adelaide, South Australia to parents Mark and Debra Brayshaw, as the youngest of four brothers.
+Brayshaw grew up in the south-eastern suburbs of Melbourne, Victoria.
 After an impressive junior career for his school, Haileybury, TAC Cup side Sandringham Dragons and the Victorian Metropolitan representative side, he was recruited by Fremantle with the second overall selection in the 2017 AFL draft.

 AFL career

 He made his AFL debut for Fremantle in the opening round of the 2018 AFL season after a series of impressive pre-season games.
 His debut season was cut short when, in Round 20, he was struck by West Coast Eagles player Andrew Gaff in an off-the-ball incident.
 Gaff was subsequently suspended for eight AFL matches, while Brayshaw suffered a fractured jaw and three dislodged teeth.

 Brayshaw played every game in 2020, averaging 20 disposals per game.
-Brayshaw signed a four year contract extension at the end of the season tying him to Fremantle until 2025.
+He signed a four-year contract extension at the end of the season, tying him to Fremantle until 2025.